 The Company changes its name to AAR CORP.

-AAR opens an office in Singapore to serve customers in the Asia-Pacific region.
+The Company opens an office in Singapore to serve customers in the Asia-Pacific region.

-The Company enters the high technology F-15 and F-16 component repair business expanding its customer base to include the Dutch Air Force, the U.S. Air Force, and NATO.
+The Company enters the high technology F-15 and F-16 military aircraft component repair business, expanding its customer base to include the Dutch Air Force, the U.S. Air Force, and NATO.

-AAR is listed on the Chicago Stock Exchange.
+The Company is listed on the Chicago Stock Exchange.

 David P. Storch becomes the second CEO in the Company’s history.

-AAR acquires ATR International, a manufacturer of specialty composite structures, and renames it AAR Composites.
+The Company acquires ATR International, a manufacturer of specialty composite structures, and renames it AAR Composites.

-AAR establishes a landing gear repair facility in Kuala Lumpur, Malaysia.
+The Company establishes a landing gear repair facility in Kuala Lumpur, Malaysia.